 Pack it in a jar, wrap it up, and gift it to someone you love.
 They will thank you because this is the best sesame seed candy!
 If you love making homemade candy, check out my gluten free candy recipes!

-If you haven't tried a candy recipe with sesame seeds, you are in for a treat.
-This sesame candy can be made into sesame crunch and sesame bars or keep it on the chewy side.
-This versatile candy is something easy to make in about 15 minutes, not including cooling time.
+If you haven’t tried a candy recipe with sesame seeds, you are in for a treat.
+This versatile candy can be made into sesame crunch bars or kept chewy.
+It is easy to make and takes about 15 minutes to make, not including cooling time.

-For those that like this candy on the softer chewy side, you can use cookie cutters to cut this candy into shapes!
+For those who like this candy on the softer, chewier side, you can use cookie cutters to cut it into shapes!

 Ingredient Notes: